 All ACICS-accredited institutions are required to submit an Annual Financial Report (AFR), Ownership/Control Disclosure Form, and audited financial statements 180 days following the end of the institution's financial year.
 The requirement exists for all institutions without regard to the type of corporation that owns the institution (profit or not-for-profit) or the location of the institution (domestic or international).
 Likewise, any deadlines, extensions, or requirements established by other accrediting bodies or agencies do not change the Council’s requirements.
 The AFR must be submitted online.

 A $500 late fee will be charged if the AFR is received after the due date.
-In accordance with Section 2-3-401 of the Accreditation Criteria, failure to submit an AFR may result in the irreversible revocation of an institution’s accreditation without a hearing or opportunity for appeal.
+In accordance with Section 2-3-401 of the Accreditation Criteria, failure to submit an AFR will result in the irreversible revocation of an institution’s accreditation without a hearing or opportunity for appeal.

 The Council occasionally requires accredited institutions to submit additional financial information based on the school’s reported financial position.
 This information can take the form of a Quarterly Financial Report, a Financial Improvement Plan, additional audited or compiled financial information completed by an outside accountant, or a combination of all three.
 Institutions in this status are considered to be on “financial review” and are prevented from initiating new programs or submitting non-main campus applications without prior permission from the Financial Review Committee.